snowplow-archive/cloudfront-log-deserializer/README.md

 ## Copyright and license

-cloudfront-log-deserializer is copyright 2012 Orderly Ltd.
+cloudfront-log-deserializer is copyright 2012 SnowPlow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.